 Create a password for Bitlocker

 Click the Enter a password option and Create a Password.
-(Choose a secure password consisting of big and small characters, numbers and special characters.
-Make sure not to use the similar password you use for other accounts ) And type the same password on the Re-enter your password tab click next.
+(Choose a secure password consisting of big and small characters, numbers, and special characters.
+Make sure not to use the similar password you use for other accounts) And type the same password on the Re-enter your password tab and click next.

 Now on the next screen Choose how you want to back up your recovery key, you can use your Microsoft account if you have one, save it to a USB thumb drive, save it somewhere other than the local drive or print a copy.

-It is strongly recommended to Save to USB flash drive and to Print it.
+It is strongly recommended to Save it to a USB flash drive and to Print it.